zaq0718/A-Two-decision-Unfolding-Tree-Model/README.md

-# Item Response Theory Tree Model (IR-tree) and Generalized Graded Unfolding Model(GGUM)
+# Item Response Theory Tree Model (IRtree) and Generalized Graded Unfolding Model(GGUM)
-A hybird model is combined with an IR-tree and a GGUM.
+A hybird model is combined with an IRtree and a GGUM.

 Files:

-GGUM-tree.R: using the estimated paramters from the GGUM-tree model to plot the item response surface plot.
+GGUM-tree.R: using the estimated paramters from the GGUM-tree model to plot the 3-D item response surface plot.

 ESS_GUMM.R: creating two functions for cleaning data and fitting the GGUM model by using the “GGUM” package in R.

-ESS_CZ_Winbugs.R: fitting the GGUM-tree model with Winbugs in an R environment.
+ESS_CZ_Winbugs.R: fitting the GGUM-tree model with Winbugs under an R environment.

 Model_CZ_new.txt: the GGUM-tree model for Winbugs.